Foundations

 API Calls

-The math in between
+The logic in between

 That's it.
 Everything else is implementation details.